ccashley12/Flix/README.md

-# CinemaExpress-Angular
+# Flix

-_CinemaExpress_ is an Angular-based movie app that provides users with details on various movies, directors, and genres.
+_Flix_ is an Angular-based movie app that provides users with details on various movies, directors, and genres.
 Users can register, log in, and create a list of their favorite movies.
 Built with **Angular Material** and connected to an existing **RESTful API**.

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.1.8.